Creating Evacuation Floor Plan For Your Office

 - Other important elements.
 You can also show certain things such as eyewash stations, stairways that lead out of the building, and other safety stations that might be specific to your industry or business.

 3. Display the Evacuation Diagrams in High Traffic Areas

 For an evacuation diagram to be handy, it has to be noticeable.
-Display it on a blank wall in uncomplicated view of the surrounding region.
-If you have numerous diagram, make an alternative diagram for every display spot with a distinctive "You are Here" element.
+Display it on a blank wall in an uncomplicated view of the surrounding region.
+If you have numerous diagrams, make an alternative diagram for every display spot with a distinctive "You are Here" element.
 Draw floor plans for individual rooms or for entire floors of your building.

 It is also a great idea to orient each diagram (turn it) in a manner that makes good sense to the display area so users may easily find exactly where they are and how they'll exit.

 The simplest way to create an evacuation map is using paper and pen.
 If you undertake this, use fine-tipped markers for the colored components.
 You can also make use of the design tools in an application like Microsoft Word or a drawing program like Photoshop.